ials/GB2023/README.md

 - Have you already created and published the first two R notebooks?
   - If yes, create a third notebook with [crop production dynamics for your department](https://rpubs.com/ials2un/production_dyn_v1)
   - If not, take advantage of this free time and complete them.

+### Week 9 - Welcome back to the course

+- Topics:
+ -  A refresher on queries, joins and maps with R
+ -  What are optimal condictions to grow the most important crop in your department?